-Communication Theory/Context Paper
+Communication Theory/Concept Paper

-Based on the chapters in the textbook, select a communication context (interpersonal, group, team, the workplace or another organization) or communication theory (dialectics, communication privacy management etc.) you are interested in and write a 3-4 page paper (double spaced).
-Explain why you selected this context or theory and why this context represents an important area in which to study/learn about communication and/or why this theory is important to the study of communication.
+Based on the chapters in the textbook, select a communication concept theory (dialectics, communication privacy management, immediacy etc.) you are interested in and write a 3-4 full page paper in APA format (double spaced).
+You should explain why you selected this concept or theory and why this concept/theory represents an important area in which to study/learn about communication and/or why this theory is important to the study of communication.
 Include a minimum of three sources cited within the text of your paper (preferably communication journals or books; the textbook does not count as one of your 3 sources).
-Discuss what Communication scholars have learned about your topic that could be relevant to your own experiences (give examples).
-Also discuss what you learned about communication from your research (how this will this be useful in your life, career etc).
-The paper will be graded on content, organization, and writing.
-Please include an introduction, clearly organized and supported paragraphs in the body of the paper (please use topic sentences), a conclusion, and source citation along with a bibliography in APA format.
-You will be presenting your paper informally to the class so that everyone can learn about the theory/concept.
+Discuss what communication scholars have learned about your topic that could be relevant to your own experiences (give examples).
+Also discuss what you learned about communication from your research (how this will this be useful in your life, career etc.).
+The paper will be graded on content, research, organization, and writing.
+Please include an introduction, clearly organized and supported paragraphs in the body of the paper (please use topic sentences), a conclusion, and source citation along with a thorough bibliography in APA format.
+You will also present your paper informally to the class so that everyone can learn about the theory/concept.
 Please include relevant/interesting information about your topic from your research as well as how your topic contributes to the study of communication.
-The presentations should be 3-4 minutes.
+The presentation should be 3-4 minutes.

-Self Evaluation:
+Self-Evaluation:

 Each student will complete at least one self-evaluation which is to be printed and submitted to your instructor.
-This evaluation will at least be done for the problem-solution speech and may also be done for prior speeches.
+This evaluation will at least be done for the persuasive speech but may also be done for prior speeches.